 Brain: The developing limbs in a baby’s brain will be formed during the first trimester.

-The Dos and Don’ts during First Trimester
+The Dos and Don’ts during the First Trimester of Pregnancy

 The journey of pregnancy is like taking tests in school.
 You have to pass the unit tests to excel in the finals.
 If you want to rock at your pregnancy, you have to ace the first trimester.